fescii/qval-wasm/README.md

 ## Description

-This project aim to help [qval](https://github.com/fescii/qval) project run processes that faster and safe execution of the code.
+This project aim to help [qval](https://github.com/fescii/qval) project run processes that requires safe and fast execution of the code.
 This project is written in Rust and compiled to WebAssembly to be used in Node js.

 ## Installation